sportsbar-prog/docs/README.md

 ```

 **Notes & Edge Cases**
-- If ARI is disconnected, process may fail at startup rather than returning unhealthy status.
+- If API is disconnected, process may fail at startup rather than returning unhealthy status.

 ---